Updated November 22, 2022

 Essentially, stigma isn’t typically the sole or primary reason people avoid seeking treatment for substance abuse.
 It can have an impact, though, when multiple stigmas are present from multiple sources.
 The effects are even more striking if the attitudes come from a medical provider or rehabilitation center staff member.
 Barriers to treatment add up, so it’s important to tackle treatment resistance from a variety of angles.

-To learn more about getting treatment in a supportive environment free of stigma and judgment, call The Florida House Experience today at (866) 421- 6242.
+To learn more about getting treatment in a supportive environment free of stigma and judgment, call FHE Health today at (866) 421- 6242.